-Stefan Adolf • about 4 years ago
+Stefan Adolf • over 4 years ago

 I remember seeing a billboard in the German elections from the Communist Party "Die LINKE" saying: "Millionaires should pay more".
 Why should they?
 I wondered, being a German tax payer.